-The learners and graduates that met with the panel spoke extremely positively and impressively about the BA Legal Studies programme (and the Bachelor of Laws (Hons) programme).
+The learners and graduates that met with the panel spoke extremely positively and impressively about the programme.
 It appeared they were well informed of what assignments were required of them and learners praised their lecturers highly.
 It appeared that the lecturers were very dedicated to lecturing and to the learning of their students.

-However, it also noted that where learners are required to complete continuous assessment assignments, the panel recommended that the programme team create a programme assessment schedule, visible to all, to ensure that learners are not unduly burdened with competing deadlines.
+However, it also noted that where learners are required to complete continuous assessment assignments, the panel recommended that the programme team create a hard-copy programme assessment schedule, visible and provided to all, to ensure that learners are not unduly burdened with competing deadlines.
 In addition, the programme team should clarify the re-assessment strategy for the modules in the programme into clearly articulated and standard format.